-I’m Kruno Knezic, an additive designer, trained mechanical design engineer, technology evangelist, and maker.
-With over 15 years of broad business experience in design and product development.
+I’m Kruno Knezic, a designer, trained engineer, technology evangelist, business owner and maker.
+With over 15 years experience in design, product development and new technology application.

 I started as cad designer at an engineering bureau working in transportation and energy industry.
 Continue my career as the senior design engineer designing consumer products.
 Further advanced to application engineer assisting the sales team with PTC and Stratasys suite of products.
 I ended up as a PTC training instructor, before I decided that I want to do more creative work, and move on to start my own business.

 After I open my product development studio, I had the opportunity to work on a diversity of projects and products.
 I was doing creative work, blending my training as an engineer and my passion for design combining the best of both worlds.
 The results were some of the fantastic projects I’ve done and worked for companies and startups from various industries.

 Read more about my favorite projects here.